Casino Fairness and Transparency in the UK

 What is a Transparent Casino?

-A transparent UK gambling site will have all the information you need and an intuitive interface, making it easy for you to find it.
+A transparent online casino will have all the information you need and an intuitive interface, making it easy for you to find it.
 On the other hand, specific platforms hide these behind so many buttons and menus that some beginner players simply give up and either leave the site or play without reading any of the above.

 Another thing a fair casino needs to do is pay its customers.
 Unfortunately, some British players who have tried gambling on unlicensed online casinos ended up not being able to cash out their accumulated funds.